misterkedan/vesuna/README.md

 Vesuna is a small utiliy to generate and use memorable random seeds.

 [Demo](https://pierrekeda.github.io/vesuna/)
-Note that the generated background will always be the same for a given seed.
-Typing "vesuna" will give the outcome above.
+Note that the generated background will always be the same for a given seed, despite being pseudorandomly generated.
+Typing "vesuna" in the "seed" input will give the exact same outcome as above.

 # Credits